What Do Sailors Wear on the Water? Read On to Dress for Success

 You would be hard-pressed to find a sailor without other outdoor passions such as skiing, cycling, running, kayaking, waterskiing, rafting, camping, or hiking.
 The outdoorsy types who are attracted to the sport don’t mind the sun, rain, and wind (and more wind).
 Dressing for success in sailing has nothing to do with fashionable navy-blue striped sweaters—especially if they’re all cotton.
 The key to dressing well in sailing, as in other outdoor sports, is learning how to remain comfortable, dry, and mobile in the face of the elements.
+If you have plans to get out on the water soon and need some guidance, we've got you covered with this guide on what sailors wear on the water.

 Before you go out and make any investment in new gear, check your closet and assess what you already have to cover you from head to toe.
 If you already ride your bike on mountain trails, run around the neighborhood, hike in the woods, or hit the slopes from time to time, you may already have the gear necessary to get started.